-Historically the skill from early August forecasts for Northwest Pacific typhoon activity is moderate (§1.1 and Figure 4).
-This is due to moderate uncertainty in the ASO ENSO ONI value at this two-month lead, and whether the stronger than average trade wind anomaly will persist through summer, because even if the ASO ONI value is anticipated correctly a spread in ACE levels can still ensue (Figure 2), and conditions can change through the season.
-However, because the current likelihood for ASO 2022 ENSO being La Niña is high, and all other factors mentioned above point to a below average typhoon season, we believe that the uncertainty in our early August 2022 forecast is less than is typical at this range.
+Historically the skill from early May forecasts for Northwest Pacific typhoon activity is low (§1.1 and Figure 4).
+This is due to the typical sizeable uncertainty in the ASO ENSO ONI value at this four month lead and because even if the ASO ONI value is anticipated correctly a spread in ACE levels can still ensue (Figure 2).
+However, because the current likelihood for ASO 2023 ENSO being El Niño is higher than usual, we believe that the uncertainty in our early May 2023 forecast is less than is typical at this range.

-4. Precision of TSR Seasonal Typhoon Forecasts 2003-2021 Issued Publicly
+4. Precision of TSR Seasonal Typhoon Forecasts 2003-2022 Issued Publicly

 Figure 4.
-Real-time skill of the TSR seasonal outlooks for northwest Pacific (a) ACE and (b) intense typhoon numbers assessed for the 19-year period 2003-2021.
+Real-time skill of the TSR seasonal outlooks for northwest Pacific (a) ACE and (b) intense typhoon numbers assessed for the 19-year period 2003-2022.
 Skill is shown as the Pearson correlation, r, between the forecast values (issued separately in early May, early July and early August) and the observed values.

 The skill of the TSR seasonal forecasts for Northwest Pacific typhoon activity issued publicly in real-time for the 16-year period 2003-2018 were assessed by Klotzbach et al (2019) (see their Figure 4).
-Figure 4 extends the Klotzbach et al. skill assessment to span the period between 2003 and 2021.
+Figure 4 extends the Klotzbach et al. skill assessment to span the period between 2003 and 2022.
 Skill is displayed as a function of forecast lead-time for two measures of seasonal typhoon activity - the basin ACE index and basin intense typhoon numbers.
-Figure 4 shows that the TSR seasonal forecast skill from early July is moderate to good.
-The correlation skill for typhoon numbers (not shown) is lower, reaching 0.35 by early August.
+Figure 4 shows that the TSR seasonal forecast skill from early May is low.
+However, the TSR skill climbs during May and June to reach moderate-to-good levels (r = 0.45 to 0.80) by early July.
+The correlation skill for typhoon numbers (not shown) is lower, reaching 0.39 by early August.